Jenga01/Laravel-php-quiz/README.md

 # Laravel-php-quiz
 PHP quiz built with Laravel framework.
-Questions were taken from: https://www.w3schools.com/php/php_quiz.asp

 * Select between Test 1 and Test 2
 * Questions come at random order, but do not repeat
 * Each question(answer) has some amount of points